kowasaur/will/README.md

 # Use
 The WiLL role must have Adminstrator and be above all other roles to function correctly

+# To Do
+- Make max and min in ;poll show *all* values (make it work for ties)
+- Remove all reactions after completion for polls and proposals

 # Commands
 **Note:** parameters in <> are mandatory and parameters in [] are optional